Automation: Hooks

 Hook configuration

-A hook has two fields:
+A hook has three fields:

 • on: A single event name or a list of event names to listen for.